-This article will explore innovative initiatives NATO-both collectively and as individual members and partner nations-is taking to support PfP Partners in building partner capacity in the area of education.
-It will also present a case for why these initiatives are so important: from building reliable partners, to deterring conflict in Europe and Eurasia (e.g., frozen conflicts in the South Caucasus), to strengthening Partner nations from within.
-It will demonstrate a link between the complex security issues facing the Alliance and the role of education and training in transforming both individuals and societies.
+What follows is an exploration of those innovative initiatives that NATO-both collectively and as individual members and Partner nations-is taking to support PfP members in building Partner capacity in the area of education.
+The central point is that these initiatives are important: from building reliable partners, to deterring conflict in Europe and Eurasia (specifically the frozen conflicts in the South Caucasus), to strengthening Partner nations from within.
+I will demonstrate a link between the complex security issues facing the Alliance and the role of education and training in transforming individuals, military academic institutions, and societies.
 Education and training transformation is a high-priority mission that will need to be sustained for decades in order to contribute to more reasoned decisions, better leadership, and ultimately a region at peace.
+This sustainment is critical - and will be highlighted as essential for the programs' success.